Ever-resilient Thai tourism may bounce back after floods

 "But tourists from other countries are still coming and many of them go to Pattaya and Phuket," she said, referring to two seaside destinations south of Bangkok that are flood-free.

-Central Plaza Hotel, a big locally owned group, said it was seeing some impact from the floods, but it was a mixed picture, with poor business in some areas offset by better business elsewhere.
+Central Plaza Hotel CENT.BK, a big locally owned group, said it was seeing some impact from the floods, but it was a mixed picture, with poor business in some areas offset by better business elsewhere.

 "Occupancy rates at our hotels in Bangkok have dropped to about 60 percent from 70 percent normally.
 But those in Pattaya and Hua Hin are higher than usual at 80-90 percent ...
 Some people may have escaped from the floods," said CPN Senior Vice President Ronnachit Mahattanapreut.